-To use this bed, release the retaining mattress board from its vertical position and fold flat by pulling it forward.
-To gain access to the bunk use the ladder supplied ensuring that it is securely fixed into the retaining clips.
-Slide the mattresses across so that they fit tight to the front, then make up the bedding before lifting up the attached bunk net and clipping it into position.
+Release the retaining mattress board from its vertical position, fold it flat and slide mattresses across so that it fits tight to the front then make up the bedding before lifting up the attached bunk net.

-When bunks are used by children, especially under six years of age, care shall be taken against the risk of falling out.
+When upper bunks are used by children especially under six years of age, care shall be taken against the risk of falling out.